ViroJB/game_of_life/README.md

-Little Conveys Game of Life Thingy with GUI
+Little Conveys Game of Life Thingy with wxWidgets GUI
-✅